chsw/MavLink_FrSkySPort/Lua_Telemetry/DisplayApmPosition/SCRIPTS/Model_Name/readme.md

+25/10/2014: Added a custom version of the script with some changes to be used with ArduPlane.
+Completely untested.

 Here goes the version 0.1 of my telemetry script for Taranis X9D for APM/PixHawk Flight Controllers.

 The interface between the APM/PixHawk and the FrSky X series receiver is a small Teensy 3.1 board running a custom protocol translator from Mavlink to SPort telemetry.